 Contact local media

 Getting news of your event or project into the press helps spread the word about your own endeavours as well as providing valuable evidence on the benefits of community activism.
 It will hopefully inspire and encourage others in your local area to get involved and or set up their own projects too.
+Not sure how to contact local papers or radio stations?
+Have a read of our top tips!

 When should I contact my local newspaper/radio station?